Skip to main content

 Almost every well-known and respected historian of the United States has appeared in these pages over the years, and the tradition continues with the list of authors of the following essays—distinguished professors, curators, educational administrators, and journalists, 14 of whom have been honored with the Pulitzer Prize.

-Time and chance impacted the fortunes of American Heritage, and in 2007 its then owner, Forbes, Inc., put it exclusively online.
-At that time I wrote a loving but, as it turned out, premature obituary for the print magazine.
+Time and chance affected the fortunes of American Heritage, and in 2007, its then-owner, Forbes, Inc., put it exclusively online.
+At that time, I wrote a loving but, as it turned out, premature obituary for the print magazine.
 Never have I been so happy to be wrong.
-Edwin Grosvenor bought the publication, determined to restore its print version and focus on its original beat as Catton had defined it—"everything that ever happened in America."
-As executive editor he acquired John E Ross—author, adventurer, and onetime editor at Smithsonian magazine.
+Edwin Grosvenor bought the publication, determined to restore its print version and focus on its original beat as Bruce Catton had defined it—"everything that ever happened in America."
+As executive editor, he recruited John E. Ross—author, adventurer, and onetime editor at Smithsonian magazine.

 Donate